dirkschumacher/ndarray-linear-regression/readme.md

 * `predictionInterval(alpha, newData)` - is a function with two parameters:
     * The first parameter `alpha`, a float between 0 and 1, is the so called significance level.
 A good choice for `alpha` is `0.05` :).
 The smaller this value, the larger your prediction intervals.
     * The second parameter is a new design matrix, similar to the function `predict`.
     * It returns an object with three elements `fit`, `lowerLimit` and `upperLimit`.
-The first one is the expected value of your prediction and the other two are the lower and upper limits of your `(1 - alpha) %` [prediction intervals](https://robjhyndman.com/hyndsight/intervals/).
+The first one is the expected value of your prediction and the other two are the lower and upper limits of your `(1 - alpha)` [prediction intervals](https://robjhyndman.com/hyndsight/intervals/).
 This is especially handy when you want to give an estimate of uncertainty around your prediction.

 ## Contributing